Drops happen; keep your iPhone SE (2020) safe with a rugged case

 Best Grip: Speck Presidio Grip

-Speck's Presidio Grip is a hard plastic case with raised rubber ridges for a no-slip grip.
+The Speck Presidio Grip is a hard plastic case with raised rubber ridges for a no-slip grip.
+It feels great and quite secure in my hand.
 The dual-layer case offers 10-foot drop protection, yet the case is still pretty slim.
 You don't need to remove the case when charging wirelessly because the case is Qi charging compatible.
 The raised bezel protects your iPhone's screen.
-The scratch-resistant case comes in a number of fun colorways.
+The scratch-resistant case comes in several fun colorways.
 All Speck cases carry a lifetime warranty.

 Pros: